-Bolivia’s Salar de Uyuni is one of the most spectacular and awe-inspiring natural wonders in South America.
-The Salar is remotely located in southwestern Altiplano of Bolivia, at over 3,353 metres (11,000 feet) above sea level, and is the largest salt flat in the world.
-A highlight of any visit to Bolivia, it shimmers with surreal, mirror-like reflections that stretch as far as the eye can see in rainy season and appears as a mesmerizing bright, white desert in dry season: both are equally jaw-dropping.
-All of Aracari’s Salar de Uyuni Luxury trips are private and tailormade.
-The Salar can be visited as part of a wider trip to Bolivia, combined with Peru, or thanks to its proximity to the Chilean border, combined with San Pedro de Atacama desert which can be reached overland by 4×4.
+Bolivia’s Salar de Uyuni is one of the most awe-inspiring natural wonders in South America.
+Remotely located in southwestern Altiplano of Bolivia, it is the largest salt flat in the world.
+It shimmers with surreal, mirror-like reflections that stretch as far as the eye can see in rainy season and appears as a mesmerizing bright, white desert in dry season: both are equally jaw-dropping.
+All of Aracari’s Salar de Uyuni Luxury trips are arranged on a private basis only and offered as part of any tailormade trip to Bolivia, which can be combined with Peru or the San Pedro de Atacama desert.

 Salar de Uyuni Luxury Trips: Itineraries